yaaseminyavuz/awesome-cli-apps-in-a-csv/README.md

 # data-management-json
 [Back to TOC](#📚-contents)

-Tools to manage data files, dedicated to JSON, YAML and other similar formats
+_... description of the category ..._
 ## ImageViewer(ASCII) 📁
 Text or file explorers and viewers in the terminal.
 * [dasel](https://github.com/TomWright/dasel) [❌ ❌ 🖥️CLI] - Allows you to query and modify data structures using selector strings.

 ## JSONInspector 📁
 Command-line tool for managing or interacting with related tasks.
-* [jqview](https://github.com/fiatjaf/jqview) [❌ ❌ 🖥️CLI 🖥️TUI] - Simplest possible native GUI for inspecting JSON.
+* [jqview](https://github.com/fiatjaf/jqview) [❌ ❌ 🖥️CLI/🖥️TUI] - Simplest possible native GUI for inspecting JSON.

 ## JSONTransformerCLI 📁
 Command-line tool for managing or interacting with related tasks.